gvSIGAssociation/gvnix/addon-web-exception-handler/docs/td-addon-web-exception-handler.rst

 TODO
 =====

-* Since gvNIX must support Spanish, Valencian_Catalan languages in WebExceptionHandlerOperationsImpl.installMvcArtifacts() we are creating the message bundle files for these languages (messages_es.properties and messages_ca.properties).
-We've created two method that should be outsorced to a shared component so, other gvNIX add-ons creating its own i18n properties could use these methods.

-* Added a new command "web mvc add modalDialog" that installs message-box.tagx, a new jspx as sample of content of a modal dialog and generate an ITD with a helper method to show a new modal dialog in view.
+* Added a new command "web mvc dialog add" that installs message-box.tagx, a new jspx as sample of content of a modal dialog and generate an ITD with a helper method to show a new modal dialog in view.
   TODO: Maybe this method will be moved to another add-on